Overview

 The investment strategies we implement or recommend to our clients may include long-term strategies

-above, our main investment strategy is asset allocation that is tailored to each client's objectives,
+our main investment strategy is asset allocation that is tailored to each client's objectives, individual needs

-individual needs and circumstances, time horizon, and risk tolerance and economic conditions, and
+and circumstances, time horizon, and risk tolerance and economic conditions, and market forecasts.

 5

-will meet its objective.
+meet its objective.
 Considering risk of loss is a key aspect of our investment approach.
-Depending
+Depending on the

-example, when interest rates rise, yields on existing bonds become less attractive, causing their market
+when interest rates rise, yields on existing bonds become less attractive, causing their market values to

-intangible events and conditions.
-This type of risk is caused by external factors independent of a
+events and conditions.
+This type of risk is caused by external factors independent of a security’s particular

-security’s particular underlying circumstances.
-For example, political, economic and social conditions
+underlying circumstances.
+For example, political, economic and social conditions may trigger market

 Currency Risk: Overseas investments are subject to fluctuations in the value of the dollar against the